-Rent is normally due quarterly in advance.
+Your first instalment of rent is normally due quarterly in advance.
 The first quarter’s rent is due one month in advance of the start date of the tenancy.
-If you are unable to pay quarterly or foresee problems in being able to pay on the due date, please discuss this with the office staff.
+If you are unable to pay quarterly or foresee problems in being able to pay on the due date, please discuss this with a member of staff.

 If you are not part of a group and reserve just one bedroom (where the landlord permits), then you are responsible for your share of the rent only.
 You will however be jointly and severally liable with the other tenants in the event of damages if no one tenant admits or accepts responsibility.

 Maintenance that arises through fair wear and tear or because of a defect to the property is your landlord’s responsibility.